 Being an island, many popular activities are based around the sea in Majorca.

 There is lots of of scuba diving outlets that will hire equipment and run lessons for people with all levels of experience.

 The Nemo Submarine that runs from Magaluf provides excursions below the surface of the sea.
 This is a great opportunity for you to explore all the marine life that Majorca has to offer.

 If you wish to stay above the water, then head to Marine Land.
 This theme park offers fun for all the family, with dolphin shows, a coral reef, and an aquarium.

 Beaches in Majorca

-The most popular beaches in Majorca are located on the south of the island, around the capital city of Palma and neighbouring Palma Nova.
+The most popular beaches in Majorca are located on the south of the island, around the capital city of Palma and neighboring Palma Nova.
 These are ideal for families as there are sun loungers, parasols and a wide range of amenities nearby â" including toilets, showers, kiosks, shops and cafes.

-Younger holiday makers will probably find Magaluf more suited to their tastes.
+Younger holidaymakers will probably find Magaluf more suited to their tastes.
 This town is where most of the famous nightlife in Majorca is located, so you can party all night and sleep on the beach all day!
 Beaches here are also well served by amenities.